 Katherine Broderick was the winner of the 2007 Kathleen Ferrier Award.
-She studied at the National Opera Studio, London, having previously trained with Susan McCulloch at the Guildhall School of Music and Drama, where she won the Gold Medal, and spent a year at the Mendelssohn Hochschule in Leipzig.
+She studied at the National Opera Studio and the Guildhall School of Music and Drama and spent a year at the Mendelssohn Hochschule in Leipzig.
 She was an ENO Harwood Artist and now studies with Anthony Roden.

 Mobile: +44 7904 698 231 (Outside office hours)

 Hours: Monday-Friday 09:30 - 17:00